yasiryagi/helpdesk/tokenomics/README.md

 - (usually) last during the entire Term of the Council
 - be graded (individually) a few days after the end of said Term

-The sum of the rewards earned will be given directly to the individual Council Members, without affecting the overall exchange rate, by topping up the [Fiat Pool](#fiat-pool) and minting new tokens.
+The sum of the rewards earned will be given directly to the individual Council Members and those that voted for them, without affecting the overall exchange rate, by topping up the [Fiat Pool](#fiat-pool) and minting new tokens.

 As the Council KPIs only apply to prospective Council Members, the full details can be found under their role section [here](/roles/council-members/README.md#council-kpis).